Click thumbnails for hi-res downloads

 3. Where/when do you first discover your characters?

-The Moose’r McDan characters actually came from an observation in the cold war, when I flew a military plane based out of Loring AFB, Maine, that had a moose painted on its tail.
-I once flew this “Moose-tail” plane out to intercept an aggressive Russian Bear bomber that was flying very close to the America coast, and when we got close enough, we waved at one another, the Russians waving to us out of their cockpit and us waving back.
-It wasn’t what you would expect from fierce adversaries, but there we were upon meeting one another, waving across cockpits.
-As context, during the cold war, as Air Force pilots, we would sit on ready alert, ready to take off on a moment’s notice to destroy Russian should the President so order, and Russian pilots doing the same thing, ready to take off and destroy us if ordered.
+The Bear and the Smiling Blue Moose characters actually came from an observation in the cold war, when I flew a military jet based out of Loring AFB, Maine, that had a moose painted on its tail.
+I once flew this “Moose-tail” plane out to intercept an aggressive Russian Bear bomber that was flying very close to the America coast, transitioning from Russia to Cuba, and when we got close enough, we waved at one another, the Russians waving out of their cockpit and me waving back.
+It wasn’t what one would expect from fierce adversaries, but there we were upon meeting one another, waving across cockpits.
+As context during the cold war, as Air Force pilots, we would sit on ready alert, ready to take off on a moment’s notice to destroy Russian should the President so order, and the Russian pilots doing the same thing, ready to take off and destroy us if ordered.
 It was insane.
 I believe they appropriately called this “alert” doctrine MAD, an acronym for Mutual Assured Destruction.
-I remember each week we’d get intelligence briefings pretty much describing the Russians as evil, but I often wondered if their pilots weren’t a lot like us, with families like we had and the same desires to pursue happiness.
+I remember each week we’d get an intelligence briefing pretty much describing the Russians as evil, but I often wondered if their pilots weren’t a lot like us, with families like we had and the same desires to pursue happiness.
 They were probably getting intelligence briefings describing us as evil.
-So that’s where the Moose and Bear characters came from, the two military airplanes meeting in the sky on this one day.
-It’s an “Imagine” story about abandoning insane aggression and instead becoming friends, a story especially relevant in today’s insane “school shootings” world.
+And that time in the air was the only time I ever met them, through a wave.
+So that’s where the Moose and Bear characters came from, the two military airplanes meeting in the sky, my moose-tail plan and their Russian bear bomber, on this one day.
+The book’s story an “Imagine” genre about abandoning insane aggression and instead becoming friends, a story that is relevant in most worlds.

 I have very fond memories of reading to my children when they were young.
 We particularly liked reading the Bill Peet picture books.
 Bill was a story man in the original Disney story department, and he drew such wonderfully artistic visuals to accompany the stories.
-The visuals in my two books, My Friend, Moose’r McDan and Little Kit, are designed as very simple yet very artistic, which I believe appeals to the younger reader.
-Additionally, they both have little sideshows going on in the pictures that the astute child can observe and follow, such as the three birds, the squirrel, and the four ants in Moose’r.
-If you notice carefully, these birds and ants transform into bedroom objects in the final page, showing how a child’s imagination works.
-These are tricks I learned from the original Disney story department to capture and hold the child’s attention.
+The visuals in my two books, Bear and the Smiling Moose and Little Kit, are designed as very simple yet very artistic, which I believe appeals to the younger reader.
+Additionally, they both have little sideshows going on in the pictures that the astute child can observe and follow, such as the three birds, the squirrel, and the four ants in Smiling Moose.
+If you notice carefully, these birds and ants are on every page and transform into bedroom objects in the final page, showing how a child’s imagination works.
+These are tricks I learned from the original Walt Disney story department, tricks to capture and hold the child’s attention.

 5. Did you imagine that a child would read your books independently, or be read to?

 Both.
-It’s truly a wonderful, magical experience when an adult sits down and reads to a child, both for the adult and the child.
-Likewise, children must learn to read, and when my children learned to read, I noticed they did much better when there were good visuals replicating the text, so I believe these books will be very good for the learning reader.
+But I really like the idea of a parent reading to a child.
+There’s some serious bonding going on there.
+It’s truly a wonderful, magical experience, both for the adult and the child.
+Additionally, children must learn to read, and when my children learned to read, I noticed they did much better when there were good visuals replicating the text, reinforcing the text, so I believe these books will be very good for the learning reader.
 That said, nothing would make me happier that to know that an adult and child were sitting down and reading this book together, bonding through the story.

 6. What senses do you hope to engage the most in your readers?